Pedicularis centranthera: Description

-Pedicularis centranthera is a species of flowering plant in the family Orobanchaceae known by the common names dwarf lousewort and Great Basin lousewort.
-It is native to the western United States from eastern Oregon and California to Colorado and New Mexico, where it grows in sagebrush and other basin and plateau habitat.
-It is a perennial herb producing several short stems a few centimeters tall from a basal caudex.
-The leaves are up to 20 centimeters long, lance-shaped and divided into many overlapping toothed, wrinkled, or fringed lobes.
+Dwarf lousewort is a perennial plant with a tuberous root.
+Its leaves are in a ground level rosette and usually measure 6–15 centimeters long including the leaf stem, but occasionally can reach 30 cm.
+The leaf stems are short, just 2–10 millimeters.
+Lower leaves are narrow and grass-like without divisions or teath.
+The upper leaves are pinnatifid, divided up and feather like.
+The divisions of the upper leaves are egg-shaped and have teeth along their edges and a wrinkled texture.
 The inflorescence is a short raceme bearing many long, protruding, club-shaped flowers.
 Each flower may exceed 4 centimeters in length and is white or pale purple with dark purple tips on the wide ends of its upper and lower lips.
 The sepals of the flowers are shorter and hairy.
 The fruit is a capsule around centimeter long containing seeds with netlike surfaces.